Gepardec/camel-training/exercises/basics_06_1_unit_tests/README.md

 Copy the route `MyRoutes.java` into your project.

-Add a unit test with the following test an route builder:
+Add a unit test with the following test and route builder:

 ```
     @Test